 Most modern websites development companies will only start working on a website once all of the content is ready for it.
 This means that text, images, and anything else which you want on your pages will have to be put together at the beginning of this process.
 If you don’t have experience with writing, it will be worth using all of the time you possibly can for this, working hard to replicate the sort of language used on other sites.
-Along with this, websites like Unsplash can be invaluable when you’re looking for free images to use for your site.
+Along with this, websites like Unsplash can be invaluable when you’re looking for free stock photos to use for your site.
 Having everything ready nice and early will make the whole process easier.

 The digital resources

 Getting a website online is often only a challenge because people have no idea of what they need to do along the way.
 There are a lot of digital resources required for something like this, making this stage often the most confusing one, while also giving you some shopping to do.
 Below, you can find some examples of these resources.